paoloascia/FuRBO/README.md

-Feasible trust Region Bayesian Optimization (FuRBO) is a Bayesian optimization for high dimensional and highly constrained problems.
+Feasibility-Driven Trust Region Bayesian Optimization (FuRBO) is a Bayesian optimization for high dimensional and highly constrained problems.

 *This repository is intended to showcase the performance of FuRBO and to educate how to use/set up the method in Python*